 What prompted you to create a Little Free Pantry?
 Did the idea develop over time or was there a single event that brought the idea to light?

 About five years ago, I remarked the first Little Free Library in my hometown, Fayetteville, AR.
 Probably because I’m a reader.
 As time passed, I attended to that movement’s momentum and mission; its resonance seemed about neighborliness, a hunger for reconnection, which meant anything might go inside.
-I was determined to pilot a “Little Free Pantry,” as Arkansas is one of the most food insecure states in the nation.
+I was determined to pilot a “Little Free Pantry,” as Arkansas is one of the most food-insecure states in the nation.
 Another year came and went before I found a location.

 I think poverty is hiding in plain sight where I live.
 We don’t see signs of it throughout our area but our local food bank shares stats that I find surprising.
 Do you think people often try to hide poverty because they feel they will be judged?
 How do you think we can change how people feel about reaching out for help?

 Fayetteville, AR, is consistently named one of the nicest places to live in the US, but the Northwest Arkansas region also ranks highly for growth of income inequality.
 If we appear to be doing well, and we do, it’s because those who aren’t are largely unseen.
 Folks living in poverty often hide it because in America poverty equals personal failure; these folks judge themselves and are judged by others, including leadership.
 We will change how people feel about reaching out when we recognize mutual dependence.
-We are part of a complex system where the health and wellbeing of one affects all.
+We are part of a complex system where the health and wellbeing of one affect all.

 When did you create your first Little Free Pantry?
-Are you able to get any feedback by the people who are using it?
+Are you able to get any feedback from the people who are using it?
 If so, are there certain items that they need more than others?

 I launched the LFP Pilot in May 2016 and hear almost every day from people using minis.
 Minis can be hyperlocal, targeting the demographic most likely to interact with them; minis near schools need more healthy snacks for kids.
 Minis near veterinarians, more pet food.
 Generally, though, personal care items (feminine hygiene supplies, diapers, etc.) and paper goods are in demand as is protein.